crowleysoftware/GSCC_2023_CTF_Solutions/TheDogAteIt.md

 ![Flag](/images/TheDogAteIt.gif "The Dog Ate It")

 And there you have it.
 The flag is embedded in the middle of this hollowed out 3D model.

+Of course, you could also try printing this model and wait until you see the flag, but that could take a while.